The Look That Says "Of Course It Didn't Work"

 What’s left is just me and the fear.

-At some point, those reasons stopped being true and became excuses.
+At some point those reasons stopped being true and became excuses.

-Each step felt productive.
-Like I was moving forward.
 Each one let me believe I was heading toward starting without actually having to start.

 So here I am, staring at equipment that’s been ready longer than I’ve been willing to admit, finally naming what’s actually in the way.